intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-resnet34/README.md

 $ cd annotations
 $ echo "{ \"images\": {}, \"categories\": {}}" > empty.json
-$ cd $MODEL_WORK_DIR
+$ cd ..
 ```

-5. Now that you have the raw COCO dataset, we need to convert it to the
+4. Now that you have the raw COCO dataset, we need to convert it to the
 TF records format in order to use it with the inference script.
 We will
 do this by running the `create_coco_tf_record.py` file in the TensorFlow
 models repo.